 top of page

-Here's the situation: you've built something worth selling.
+You've built something worth selling.
 Your product is solid.
 But nobody knows you exist.
 Meanwhile, your competitors are getting discovered because they show up when potential customers search.
 You're not.
 That's what SEO fixes.
+This piece is the working definition of SEO for B2B marketing teams in the current era, including what has stayed the same and what has shifted.

 If you want your website to be discovered by potential customers actively searching for what you offer, understanding and implementing SEO isn't optional.
 It's fundamental.